Residence Life Appeals Committee (RLAC)

 If the student cites financial circumstances in their appeal, Residence Life will consult with Financial Aid and the Business Office to inquire if these financial circumstances are relevant to the appeal.
 If the appeal cites medical or mental health reasons, the student can sign a release of information with Disability Support Services, Health & Counseling, or an outside provider which allows the RLAC to consult with the department or provider and/or verify the statements made by the student.
 In the absence of such a release, the RLAC will be unable to consider medical, mental health of other such issues.

-After notification of the RLAC’s decision, the student may make a final appeal to the Vice President of Student Services or their designee.
+After notification of the RLAC’s decision, the student may make a final appeal to the Vice President of Student Life or their designee.